-What might’ve been considered a preposterous prediction in earlier years—the normalisation of pedophilia as part of the LGBT+ agenda—is increasingly becoming a reality.
+What might have been considered a preposterous prediction in earlier years—the normalisation of pedophilia through the LGBT+ agenda—is increasingly becoming a reality.

-At this post’s close, are links to 3 articles and stories which reflect this trend towards desensitising public attitudes of pedophilia.
-But for now, consider the last dramatic social shift—gay marriage—and its connection to the matter at hand, that only ‘far right’ dissidents ever dared warn about.
+At this post’s close, are links to 3 articles which reflect the push to desensitising public attitudes towards pedophilia.
+But for now consider the last dramatic social shift—gay marriage—and its connection to the pedophile matter at hand, that only ‘far right’ dissidents ever dared to warn about.

-Legalised in Britain by 2014, America by 2015, and Australia by 2017— gay marriage is largely considered a settled issue across the West.
-And given the contemporary conservative movement’s disinclined nature, it’s difficult to imagine this change reversing anytime soon.
+Legalised in Britain by 2014, America by 2015, and Australia by 2017, gay marriage is largely considered a settled issue across the West.
+Given the feeble nature of contemporary conservatism, it is difficult to imagine gay marriage being reversed anytime soon.

-At its very core, changed public sentiment that culminated in legalising gay marriage, represented the ultimate normalisation of homosexuality.
+At its very core, transformed public sentiment that culminated in legalising gay marriage represented the normalisation of homosexuality.
 No longer were these practices tolerated behind closed doors, while lamented; gay marriage signalled homosexuality was an entirely equal and legitimate lifestyle on a par with heterosexuality.
-This attitude was epitomised by pro-gay marriage advocates in 2017, who often argued “they should have the right to get married just as any straight person can.”
-In speaking this language of sexual equality, said campaigners laid the ground work for the later sanctioning of pedophilia.
+This view was epitomised by pro-gay marriage advocates in 2017, who often argued “they should have the right to get married just as any straight person can.”
+Speaking the language of sexual equality, these campaigners laid the groundwork for the later sanctioning of pedophilia.

 In understanding this connection between pro-homosexual and pro-pedophilia progressivism, consider an honest Right-wing analogy.
-In 2015, I became a Trump supporter, and his ‘America First’ slogan struck a particular chord.
-It appeared logical that governments should place the interests of their own citizens first, and so, I thought ‘America First’, or ‘Australia First’ was an excellent starting point for developing policy.
-Once one believes in putting their own country first there is a definite pipeline to identitarianism– that group identity should be the paramount consideration for political decision making, and we should put our own people first.
-Personally, this chief premise of identitarianism was compelling, and President Trump aided my political journey to such a conclusion, despite his support for civic nationalism and open aversion to the alt-right.
+In 2015, I became a Trump supporter and his ‘America First’ slogan struck a particular chord.
+It appeared logical that governments should place the interests of their own citizens first, and so I thought ‘America First’, or ‘Australia First’ was an excellent starting point for developing policy.
+Once one believes in putting their own country first there is a definite pipeline to identitarianism–viewing group identity as the prime consideration for political decision making.
+Personally, President Trump aided my political journey to this identitarian conclusion, despite his support for civic nationalism and open aversion to the alt-right.

 Proponents of homosexuality (gay marriage) and pedophilia are comparable in the way Trump supporters and identitarians are similar.
-Whilst they differ on specific goals, all pro-homosexual and pro-pedophile activists have a shared foundation: there is nothing superior or notably desirable about an orthodox sexuality, and people should be freed from traditional religious or moral constraints on sex.
+Whilst they differ on specific goals, all pro-homosexual and pro-pedophile activists have a shared foundation: there is nothing superior about an orthodox sexuality and people should be freed from traditional religious or moral constraints on sex.
 Therefore, the normalisation of homosexuality through gay marriage was a necessary, whilst not inevitable step towards a similar process occurring with pedophilia.

-Yet in our present circumstances–the underpinning basis for pedophile legalisation has been made out; there is a truant, purely-reactive conservative opposition; and Leftist politicians will readily sacrifice principles for power and appeasing the Cultural Marxist agenda–our descent down the slippery slope looks set to continue.
+Yet in our present circumstances: 1) the underpinning basis for pedophile legalisation has been made out; 2) there exists a truant, reactive conservative opposition; and 3) progressives will sacrifice everything at the altar of Cultural Marxism–our descent down the slippery slope looks set to continue.